Tools for Solutions

 Move the balls through our giant ball machine using six simple machines.
 Use real tools and materials in our Build-It Lab.
 Learn how to attach make-believe wires, connect pipes, and insulate walls in the Construction House.
 Create skyscrapers and design the city of the future with our city blocks.

 Older children (ages 6-9) will enjoy this supervised space where they have access to real tools and materials needed to spark creativity, nurture curious minds, and ignite the next wave of innovators.
-Woodworking, circuitry, and other popular maker skills encourage visitors to be curious, creative, and innovative.
+Woodworking and other popular maker skills encourage visitors to be curious, creative, and innovative during our classes held every hour.
+Be sure to sign up!

 Using the six simple machines — pulleys, levers, screws, inclined planes, wheel and axle, and wedges — children of all ages will have fun moving the balls around the machine, loading them onto the crane, and figuring out how the Museum's popular ball machine works.